Revit Running Slow in 2026? 18 Proven Performance Fixes to Speed Up Any Revit Model

 Your model might be fine.

 Your consultants’ models?
 Probably not.
-And since you can’t fix their chaos directly, you need to control how their linked files affect your project.
+And since you can’t fix their dysfunction directly, you need to control how their linked files affect your project.

 Poorly managed Revit links slow down performance, increase file size, and turn basic coordination into suffering.
 Most linked models should stay off unless you’re actively checking something.